|Resources for citizens on toxic chemicals|

 General Accounting Office Review of EPA Chemical Regulation: GAO reviewed EPA's efforts to (1) control the risks of new chemicals not yet in commerce, (2) assess the risks of existing chemicals used in commerce, and (3) publicly disclose information provided by chemical companies under TSCA.
 "Chemical Regulation: Options Exist to Improve EPA's Ability to Assess Health Risks and Manage Its Chemical Review Program," U.S. General Accountability Office, June 13, 2005.

-- Chemist among Quebec shooting victims - Chemical & Engineering News (subscription) January 31, 2017
+- Green chemistry efforts honored - Chemical & Engineering News June 19, 2017